reginaldobrz/GoBarber-BarberApplication/README.md

-# Go Barber - A application for scheduling a barber
+# Go Barber - A scheduling barber application

 🚀Come On we know that you like to test if this project working well!!!